difference between lightning and thunder

 While both lightning and thunder are awe-inspiring natural events, understanding their differences is vital for personal safety and scientific knowledge.
 Lightning is a visible, dangerous electrical discharge that can carry an enormous amount of electricity, while thunder is the sound of lightning heat.
 Knowing the difference between the two events can help individuals take the necessary precautions during severe thunderstorms.

-See also difference between sneakers and shoes
+See also difference between pressure group and political party

 Table difference between lightning and thunder